 However, by day five things for me and my family were definitely not normal.

 I became quite elated but I was also really confused and, I’m told, acting in quite a bizarre way.
 Running naked around the room was certainly not normal for me, and neither was telling anyone and everyone my personal problems.
-So after seeing the breastfeeding support team and speaking with them as if they were my counsellors, they suggested I see the crisis team.
+I was so sleep deprived and was struggling with breastfeeding big time.
+I sought out breastfeeding support on several occasions and after seeing the breastfeeding support team and speaking with them as if they were my counsellors, they suggested I see the crisis team.
 They could tell something simply wasn’t right.

 However, for some time it was difficult for the people around me to see just how unwell I was.
 Because I have a masters in forensic psychology, I was regularly articulating all this knowledge and all these psychological terms and, seemingly, demonstrating insight into what was happening to me.